William III of England: Tensions with France, intrigue with England

 By 1678, Louis XIV sought peace with the Dutch Republic.
 Even so, tensions remained: William remained suspicious of Louis, thinking that the French king desired "universal kingship" over Europe; Louis described William as "my mortal enemy" and saw him as an obnoxious warmonger.
 France's annexations in the Southern Netherlands and Germany (the Réunion policy) and the revocation of the Edict of Nantes in 1685, caused a surge of Huguenot refugees to the Republic.
-This led William III to join various anti-French alliances, such as the Association League, and ultimately the League of Augsburg (an anti-French coalition that also included the Holy Roman Empire, Sweden, Spain and several German states) in 1686.
+This led William to join various anti-French alliances, such as the Association League, and ultimately the League of Augsburg (an anti-French coalition that also included the Habsburg monarchy, Sweden, Spain and several German states) in 1686.

 After his marriage in November 1677, William became a strong candidate for the English throne should his father-in-law (and uncle) James be excluded because of his Catholicism.
-During the crisis concerning the Exclusion Bill in 1680, Charles at first invited William to come to England to bolster the king's position against the exclusionists, then withdrew his invitation—after which Lord Sunderland also tried unsuccessfully to bring William over, but now to put pressure on Charles.
-Nevertheless, William secretly induced the States General to send Charles the "Insinuation", a plea beseeching the king to prevent any Catholics from succeeding him, without explicitly naming James.
+During the crisis concerning the Exclusion Bill in 1680, Charles at first invited William to come to England to bolster the King's position against the exclusionists, then withdrew his invitation—after which Lord Sunderland also tried unsuccessfully to bring William over, but now to put pressure on Charles.
+Nevertheless, William secretly induced the States General to send Charles the "Insinuation", a plea beseeching the King to prevent any Catholics from succeeding him, without explicitly naming James.
 After receiving indignant reactions from Charles and James, William denied any involvement.

 In 1685, when James II succeeded Charles, William at first attempted a conciliatory approach, at the same time trying not to offend the Protestants in England.
 William, ever looking for ways to diminish the power of France, hoped that James would join the League of Augsburg, but by 1687 it became clear that James would not join the anti-French alliance.
 Relations worsened between William and James thereafter.
 In November, James's second wife, Mary of Modena, was announced to be pregnant.
 That month, to gain the favour of English Protestants, William wrote an open letter to the English people in which he disapproved of James's pro-Roman Catholic policy of religious toleration.
 Seeing him as a friend, and often having maintained secret contacts with him for years, many English politicians began to urge an armed invasion of England.